influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.10/examples/anomaly_detection.md

 ...
 ```

-Now when Kapacitor starts up it will spawn our UDF process and request the `info` data and then shutdown the process.
+When Kapacitor starts, it will spawn our UDF process and request
+the `info` data and then shutdown the process.
+Kapacitor will
-Kapacitor will remember to information for each UDF.
+remember this information for each UDF.
+This way, Kapacitor can
-This way Kapacitor can understand the available options for a given UDF before its executing inside a task.
+understand the available options for a given UDF before its executed
+inside of a task.

-### The Init method
+### The Init Method

-Next let's implement the `init` method, which is called once the task starts executing.
+Next let's implement the `init` method, which is called once the task
-The `init` method receives a list of chosen options so we can configure the handler appropriately.
+starts executing.
+The `init` method receives a list of chosen
+options, which are then used to configure the handler appropriately.
-In response we indicate whether the `init` request was successful and any error message if the options were invalid.
+In response, we indicate whether the `init` request was successful,
+and, if not, any error messages if the options were invalid.

 ```python
 ...